team-dev-docs/devdocsprod-dev-docs/docs/Internal-Docs/Customize-Your-AI-Generation.md

 ## Step 4: Customize the JSON

 Now we are going to make your Dev-Docs JSON look similar to the one in the step above.
-The goal is have the AI answer custom questions and prompts on our code.
+The goal is to have the AI answer custom questions and prompts on our code.
 Replace your JSON with JSON below:

 ```json
 {
     "quickDoc": {
         "acceptedExtensions": [".js", ".py"],